Lemoncode/master-frontend-lemoncode/04-frameworks/08-nextjs/04-static-site-generation/README.md

 >
 > It will cache on routing navigation.

-But if we run this code at build time, we need to use [generateStaticParams](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) too:
+But if we want to run this code at build time, we need to use [generateStaticParams](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) too:

 _./src/app/cars/\[carId\]/page.tsx_